TalmageWoodhouse/startup/README.md

 For this deliverable I did the following.
 I checked the box `[x]` and added a description for things I completed.

-- [ ] Proper use of Markdown
+- [x] Proper use of Markdown
-- [ ] A concise and compelling elevator pitch
+- [x] A concise and compelling elevator pitch
-- [ ] Description of key features
+- [x] Description of key features
 - [ ] Description of how you will use each technology
-- [ ] One or more rough sketches of your application.
+- [x] One or more rough sketches of your application.
 Images must be embedded in this file using Markdown image references.

 ### Elevator pitch

 Do you think you could get your highest number to 3072?
 Challenge yourself with this fun, simple game of strategy and addition!

-If there are times in your day where you need a break from school, are bored, or stressed you may think to yourself, "What could I do to fill this time?"
+If there are times in your day where you need a break from school, are bored, or stressed, you may think to yourself, "What could I do to fill this time?"
 3072 is the perfect game that keeps your brain awake while allowing you to take a break from what you're doing or simply entertain the mind when you're bored.
 Play whenever and as long as you like.
 Give it a try!

 ### Design

 ![Design image](3072startup.png)

-Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
+Here is a sequence Diagram showing how users interact with the application to move pieces and increment tiles.

 ```mermaid
 sequenceDiagram